amarachiibeh977/CognoRise-InfoTech/README.md

 ![](Unemployment.jfif)

 ## Introduction
-This is an internship task from Cognorise Infotech, I was tasked to analyze this an *Unemployment in India* dataset to uncover meaningful insights and recommend data driven strategies.
+This is an internship task from Cognorise Infotech, I was tasked to analyze this  *Unemployment in India* dataset to uncover meaningful insights and recommend data driven strategies.
 As a data analyst, this project served as a hands-on opportunity to apply my skills and knowledge in a real-world setting.
 The dataset consist of one table and
 **_Disclaimer_**: *This is a dummy dataset used to demonstrate my proficiency of PowerBI and data analytics*

 ## Problem Statement